Jaime-Barillas/csci4110u-final/report/final.typ

   caption: [Twisting about the $y$ axis.]
 )

+Evaluating the shapes of the screws happens to be the most costly of part of the scene.
+One way to mitigate some of the cost is to avoid computing this part of the SDF for every pixel or step along the ray.
+The spherical body of the Magnemite (plus an offset to cover the rest of the model) can be used as a bounding volume to implement this optimization.
+This can prove a very effective
+technique: Running the program on an NVidia GeForce GTX 1050 TI Mobile GPU at a resolution of 1512x985 resulted in a rendering performance of 38 fps before the bounding volume optimization and 60fps after (capped by VSync).
+It should be noted that the SDF for the screws is not written in the most optimized manner to begin with, so perhaps the bounding volume optimization was not needed.
+Regardless, these results show how effective the technique can be.
+#figure(
+  raw("float body_radius = 0.15;
+float body = sdfSphere(magnemite_point, body_radius);
+res = vec2(body, 1.0);

+// Use body as bounding volume if (body - 1 < 0) {
+  // Rest of Magnemite SDF...
+}
+"),
+  caption: [
+    Use of the Magnemite body as a bounding volume for the rest of the model.
+    Line ~145 in `shaders/scene.glsl`
+  ]
+)

 == Colouring

 Each "top-level" SDF (essentially, any shape that requires its own colour)